charlesbrandt/public/system/browsers.md

 # Browsers

 Configurations to make a web browser even better.
-Most of these are in the form of add-ons and extensions.

 ## Firefox